 In accordance with the above-noted definitions, natural treed communities (FOC, FOM, FOD, SWC, Mixed Swamp, SWD) and cultural forest/plantation communities (CUW, CUP) could be considered woodlands.
 As discussed above within Section 3.3.2, both CUW1 communities within the Subject Lands did not meet the stem density requirements under the Forestry Act to be considered a woodland community, despite them having the woodland composition to be considered a woodland community as part of the ELC protocol.
 One ELC community within the Subject Lands did meet the criteria to be classified as a woodland under the Forestry Act: SWD3-2.
 The SWD3-2 community is 0.03 ha in size and is encroached by both residential and agricultural land-uses.
-It is unclear from the UHOP Chapter G criteria whether size should be an overall guiding factor or whether all criteria should be evaluated equally, given that the table within the size criterion states a "minimum patch size for significance".
-If size is the guiding criterion, the SWD3-2 community would not meet the minimum area threshold and would not require further significance evaluation.
-Given the lack of clarity within the UHOP, a significance evaluation has been completed to understand whether other criterion are met within the SWD3-2 community.
 The evaluation of the potential significance of the SWD3-2 community is provided below within Table 4-1.